-It’s valentines day and Ubuntu has decided it wants to get to know you a little bit better.
+It’s apt that I’m writing this on Valentines day as I just found out that Ubuntu wants to get to know me a little bit better.

-Canonical chose today, the international day of romance and overpriced heart-shaped key-rings, to tell the Ubuntu community of its plans to include a data collection tool in the Ubuntu 18.04 installer.
+Canonical has chosen today, the international day of forced romance and overpriced heart-shaped tat, to tell the Ubuntu community about its plans to add a data collection tool in the upcoming Ubuntu 18.04 LTS release.

-This feature will compile a stack of salient information about system hardware and then send it back to Canonical.
+This feature will compile information on system hardware and send it back to Canonical.

-‘If I’m honest: I’m surprised Ubuntu doesn’t collect this sort of data already’
+Tbh, I’m surprised Ubuntu didn’t already collect this sort of data…

-But before anyone freaks out, reaches for the rotten fruit, or digs out a pun-addled placard last waved in Canonical’s direction circa 2013 —deep breath— I have to be honest:
+But before anyone freaks out, reaches for rotten fruit, or fishes for an angry placard last waved in Canonical’s direction circa-2013 — deep breath — I have to be ask:

-Canonical’s desktop team lead Will Cooke explains more about the initiative in an email to the Ubuntu development mailing list, where he writes:
+Canonical’s desktop team lead Will Cooke shared more about the initiative in an e-mail posted on the Ubuntu development mailing list, writing:

 Since few (if any) users would choose to opt-in to share this sort of data, Canonical is making participation in the scheme entirely opt-out.

-That means, unless you choose otherwise, Ubuntu 18.04 will automatically compile data about your system and send it back to the cheerful chaps and chapesses at Canonical HQ in order “help improve Ubuntu”.
+That means, unless you choose otherwise, Ubuntu 18.04 automatically compiles data about your system and sends it to the cheerful chaps (and chapesses) at Canonical HQ to “help improve Ubuntu”.

-‘Anyone who doesn’t want to share data with Ubuntu can quickly opt-out before install’
+Don’t want to share data with Ubuntu?
+You can opt-out before anything happens

 It isn’t a particularly unreasonable request.

-You may, like me, be surprised that Ubuntu doesn’t collect this sort of data already!
+You, like me, might be surprised to know Ubuntu doesn’t collect that sort of data already!

-Besides, when compared to the invasive tentacles groping every and every facet of usage on other operating systems Ubuntu’s ask for some sedate sounding system details barely registers as a soft tickle in the privacy department (oo-err).
+Besides, compared to man-handling personal data gets on other a certain other operating system, Ubuntu’s ask for a few sedate sounding system specs seem but a soft tickle in the privacy department (oo-err).

-On the flip side, given Ubuntu’s track record in the area of privacy — leaky Unity search results, Big Brother awards, and so on — some people will feel uneasy at this development.
+On the flip, concerns are earned: Ubuntu’s track record in the area of privacy — leaky Unity search results, Big Brother awards, and so on — will mean people are uneasy at the development.

 What Data Will Ubuntu Collect?